WSU-EIT/FreeGLBA/Docs/002_docsguide.md

 - [ ] New config keys documented
 - [ ] New behavior has an example
 - [ ] ADR added for meaningful decisions
-- [ ] Runbook updated if ops changed
+- [ ] README updated if project structure changed

 ---